 Leslie became secretary of HHS in 2010 and always handled the Society’s correspondence in the most polite way, with precision and occasional humour.
 He had indicated his intention to stand down at the 2018 AGM in order, he said, to devote more time to his other activities (of which there were many), but alas, death intervened.
+He died in hospital on 19th December 2017.
 Our Chairman, Terry Knight, has written this for us:

 “Leslie was born in Hitchin in 1941 and attended St. Saviour’s School and Hitchin Boys’ Grammar School.
 He held degrees from Birmingham, Essex and Loughborough Universities and lectured on mathematics at the latter seat of learning from 1969 – 2009 when he retired to his home town.
 He taught pupils at his former school on an occasional one-to-one basis and held various voluntary positions at St. Mary’s Church where he worshipped.
 He also carried out committee work for the Institute of Mathematics and its Applications (IMA), acted as a mathematics advisor to the OCR examination board and was a Freeman of the Worshipful Company of Educators.
 In addition, Leslie was for six years Chairman of the Mathematics group of the European Society for the Education of Engineers and for a similar length of time was Honorary Secretary of the IMA.
 Furthermore, he served on the Steering Group of Hitchin Forum and was on the Executive Committee of Hitchin Society.